 Upon reviewing the literature, nearly all from medical publications, I have discovered 28 different complications that can result from circumcision.
 Some of these interrelate or cause other complications.
 They are listed here in approximate order of frequency:

 Many infants and toddlers in diapers develop “urine burns” from contact with ammonia in urine-soaked diapers.
 This is unquestionably painful for the child.
 The glans consists of sensitive, delicate tissue, and is intended to be protected by the thicker, less sensitive foreskin.
 The destruction of the foreskin creates an abnormal state in which the glans is exposed and in constant contact with outer clothing, and for the infant, with urine soaked diapers.
 Ammonia burns on the glans, especially around the urinary opening, which is known as the meatus, can be a particularly troublesome problem for the circumcised male infant.

-Two of my own three sons had this problem during infancy.
-When Jason was around 8 months old he developed blisters in his diaper area and a whitish, eroded area around the urinary opening of his glans.
+Two of my own three (circumcised) sons had this problem during infancy.
+When my second son was around 8 months old he developed blisters in his diaper area and a whitish, eroded area around the urinary opening of his glans.
 As time went on it became crusty.
 Several nurses at a local “well-baby-clinic” were unable to identify the condition.
 The doctor (who had delivered and circumcised him) gave it little concern, prescribed a topical ointment, and apparently was unaware that this was a complication of circumcision.
 Likewise, a relative who is a family doctor, when shown the condition, remarked that this was a fairly common problem that baby boys had, and had little concern or awareness about it.
 The problem persisted until Jason was completely out of diapers.
 By the time he was three his glans was thick and leathery in appearance.
 This is skin which is supposed to be like the delicate tissue inside the mouth!

-Later, Ryan also developed meatal ulceration.
+Later, my third son also developed meatal ulceration.
 His was not nearly as severe as Jason’s had been.
 By this time the research for this book was underway and I readily recognized the condition.